Khujand, Tajikistan - Things to Do in Khujand

 Panjshanbe Bazaar

-Sheikh Muslihiddin Mausoleum
+Sheikh Muslihiddin Mosque & Minaret

-Syr Darya River Walk
+Syr Darya River Promenade

 Getting There